Skip to content

 1. Monitor data growth proactively

 Track record counts per object monthly.
 Set alerts at 500K, 1M, and 5M thresholds.
-By the time users complain about performance, you are already 6 months behind on optimization.
+By the time users complain about performance, optimization is already 6 months overdue.

 2. Design queries for selectivity